-A residential hospice provides a ‘home away from home’ for those who are unable to or do not wish to remain at home with a life limiting illness that is usually at an advanced stage.
-The goal of hospice care is to help people who are dying have peace, comfort and dignity while allowing their loved ones a chance to spend quality time as family, not caregivers.
-The Rotary Hospice Stratford Perth will be more than just bricks and mortar but will also be a “Centre of Excellence” providing education, support and outreach services.
+A hospice residence provides a ‘home away from home’ for those who are unable to or do not wish to remain at home with a life-limiting illness that is usually at an advanced stage.
+The goal of hospice care is to help people who are dying have peace, comfort, and dignity while allowing their loved ones a chance to spend quality time as a family, not caregivers.
+The Rotary Hospice Stratford Perth will be more than just bricks and mortar but will also be a “Centre of Excellence” providing education, support, and outreach services.

 Where is the hospice located?

 The hospice is located at 80 Greenwood Drive, Stratford, Ontario behind Tri-County Mennonite Homes Greenwood Court site.
 Greenwood Court is in a residential neighbourhood near the Rotary Complex in Stratford offering accommodation for seniors ranging from independent living through long term care.

 For details directions and a map visit our CONTACT page.